DIY Guide: How to Patch Drywall in Your Home

 Step 5: Apply Additional Coats (If Necessary)

-Depending on the size and depth of the patch, you may need to apply multiple coats of joint compound.
+Depending on the size and depth of the patch, you may need to apply multiple coats of joint compound to achieve the desired coverage.
 After each coat dries, sand the surface lightly before applying the next layer.
 Continue this process until the patch is flush with the surrounding wall.

 Step 6: Prime and Paint